bluenviron/mediamtx/README.md

 [![Release](https://img.shields.io/github/v/release/aler9/rtsp-simple-server)](https://github.com/aler9/rtsp-simple-server/releases)
 [![Docker Hub](https://img.shields.io/badge/docker-aler9/rtsp--simple--server-blue)](https://hub.docker.com/r/aler9/rtsp-simple-server)

-_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP / RTMP server and proxy, a software that allows users to publish, read and proxy live video and audio streams.
-RTSP is a specification that describes how to perform these operations with the help of a server, that is contacted by both publishers and readers and relays the publisher's streams to the readers.
+_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP / RTMP / HLS server and proxy, a software that allows users to publish, read and proxy live video and audio streams.
+RTSP, RTMP and HLS are independent protocols that allows to perform these operations with the help of a server, that is contacted by both publishers and readers and relays the publisher's streams to the readers; in particular:

+* RTSP is the fastest way to publish and receive streams
+* RTMP allows to interact with legacy server or software (like OBS Studio)
+* HLS allows to embed streams into a web page

 Features:

-* Publish live streams with RTSP (UDP or TCP mode) or RTMP
+* Publish live streams with RTSP (UDP, TCP or TLS mode) or RTMP
-* Read live streams with RTSP or RTMP
+* Read live streams with RTSP, RTMP or HLS
-* Pull and serve streams from other RTSP / RTMP servers or cameras, always or on-demand (RTSP proxy)
+* Pull and serve streams from other RTSP or RTMP servers or cameras, always or on-demand (RTSP proxy)
+* Streams are automatically converted from a protocol to another (for instance, it's possible to publish with RTSP and read with HLS)
 * Each stream can have multiple video and audio tracks, encoded with any codec (including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG)
 * Serve multiple streams at once in separate paths
-* Encrypt streams with TLS (RTSPS)
 * Authenticate readers and publishers
 * Redirect readers to other RTSP servers (load balancing)
 * Run custom commands when clients connect, disconnect, read or publish streams